 This video origami tutorial shows how to fold a dragon head out of a piece of paper.
 Learn how to use the traditional Japanese art of origami to make a dragon head.
 Follow along and fold your own.

 Your name doesn't have to be Martha Stewart in order for you to craft something beautiful for your amor on Valentine's Day.
 In fact, all you need to know is a few basic origami folding skills.

 This is a step by step guide on folding the best origami paper plane in the world.
 I was taught how to fold this many years

-These instructional animated slides teach you how to easily fold a pair of paper slippers.
-Learn how to use the Japanese art of origami to make your own paper slippers.
+These instructional animated slides teach you how to easily fold a the letter "P".
+Learn how to use the Japanese art of origami to make your own "P".
 Use the start, stop, forward and back buttons to easily follow along.
 You can also speed up the instructional origami video if it is going too slow.
 Very cool Japanese origami how-to video!
-Origami a pair of paper slippers.
+Origami the letter "P" Japanese style.

 Origami purists will argue that all origami creations, no matter how complex, should be folded from one single sheet of paper, but the rules were made to be broken, right?
 If you've already mastered the art of one-sheet origami projects like frogs and cranes, challenge yourself to this project: a tetrahedra composed of five intersecting pyramidal shapes.

 Dollar, dollar, dollar, dollar, dollar bill, y'all!
 If you've got five dollars and spindly appendages with which to fold, then there's nothing standing between you and your very own Cap Lincoln.
 Just follow the bouncing bill: